 About us

 The GuestHouse Storytellers is one of the most successful storytelling clubs in the country.
-We are a non-profit organisation run by a committee of volunteers.
+We are a non-profit organisation and Xanthe Gresham is the Artistic Director.

 An oral story is a living thing and it lives and evolves, not in the words, but in the images you, the listener, create in your imagination and the words that you use to pass it on.
 It carries the meaning that you take from it.
 It becomes yours.
 And just as important as any of the above, storytelling is fun.
 It makes you laugh and cry, feel angry and joyful and nourished.